Scurvide/twinbase-dlt/README.md

 Once the secrets are set, the GitHub Action `Submit twin document hash to distributed ledger` is run automatically on commit.
 Only hashes of twin documents that have changed are stored to the DLT.

 **Information of the transaction and hash is stored to a `hash-info.json` file within the twin folder.** The value `transaction_hash` in this file can be used to discover the transaction within the DLT.
 The hash found in the DLT transaction as `input` should match the `twin_json_hash` value found in `hash-info.json`.

-### Creating new twins to your Twinbase

-Recommended method to create new twins is to use the new-twin page found on the front page of each Twinbase.

-After creating a twin, you need to activate its DT identifier with one of these methods:
-   - To activate the automatically generated dtid.org identifier, send the values of dt-id and hosting-iri of each twin to [this form](https://dtid.org/form).
-   - Or you can overwrite the dt-id with the URL given by any [URL shortener service](https://en.wikipedia.org/wiki/URL_shortening#Services) or the [perma-id](https://github.com/perma-id/w3id.org) service.
-The URL needs to redirect to the hosting-iri.

-## To start developing Twinbase

-Contribution guidelines are not yet established, but useful contributions are welcome!
-For development, you can try this:
-1. Create your own Twinbase using the Template.
-2. Modify your Twinbase as you wish in GitHub.
-3. Fork [twinbase/twinbase](https://github.com/twinbase/twinbase).
-(Do not activate Actions to avoid unnecessary commits.)
-4. Manually copy the useful modifications from the repository created with the Template.
-5. Submit a pull request.

-Local development is a bit tricky as Twinbase uses GitHub Actions as an intergal part of the platform, but feel free to try!

 ## Support